Rushikesh38-bit/TASK-NO-4-Setup-and-Use-a-Firewall-on-Windows-Linux/README.md

-##Windows 11:
+## Windows 11:

-##Tool: Windows Defender Firewall (GUI-based interface)
+## 🧰 Tool: Windows Defender Firewall (GUI-based interface)

 1. **Open Windows Firewall Settings:**
   Navigated to:
      Control Panel → System and Security → Windows Defender Firewall Clicked on 'Advanced Settings' from the left panel to access advanced rule configuration.

 2. **View Current Firewall Rules:**
      Selected 'Inbound Rules' to view existing traffic rules.
      Observed default rules for applications and system services.

 3. **Create Rule to Block Inbound Traffic on Port 23 (Telnet):**
     • Clicked 'New Rule' in Inbound Rules.
     • Selected 'Port' as the rule type.
     • Chose 'TCP', specified port 23.
     • Action: Block the connection.
     • Applied rule to: Domain, Private, Public.
     • Gave it a name: Telnet.

 4. **Test the Block Rule:**
      Opened Command Prompt and attempted to connect using: telnet localhost 23

     📸 Screenshot: